 Capital Budgeting Process is a process of identifying and evaluating projects where businesses are expected to receive cash flows over a period longer than one year.
 Any corporate capital budgeting decisions that can affect future earnings can be evaluated using this framework.

 For example, decisions about whether to buy a new coffee processor, replacing old bottling machine, acquisition of other businesses, business expansion in other countries, and introduction of new product in the market, introduction of old product in the new market, to name a few, can be examined using capital budgeting techniques and investment analysis.

-The core objective of capital budgeting analysis is to make sure that the project would ultimately contribute in maximizing the shareholder value.
+The core objective of capital budgeting analysis is to make sure that the project would ultimately contribute to maximizing the shareholder value.

-Generating a good project idea is the starting point of capital budgeting process.
-Idea can come from the upper management, research and development team, employees, customers and emerging trends in the market.
+Generating a good project idea is the starting point of the capital budgeting process.
+An idea can come from the upper management, research and development team, employees, customers and emerging trends in the market.
 Good ideas always attract finances.